joomla/accessibility/docs/guidelines/lang_define.md

 * Browsers correctly format language-dependent text styles (e.g. they use the appropriate font).
 ## How?
 * Use the `lang` attribute in the `html` tag to define the page language.
-* Use the `lang` attribute in the `span` tag to define the language of text fragments other than the page language.
+* Use the `lang` attribute in the `span` or `blockquote` and other tag to define the language of text fragments other than the page language.
 ## Pattern
 **How to define the language of the page?**
 ```php